aneely/hunt/README.md

 **Script doesn't work:**
 - Ensure the script is executable: `chmod +x hunt.sh`
-- Check that Python 3 is installed: `python3 --version`
 - Verify you're on macOS (the `open` command is macOS-specific)
+- Check that standard Unix utilities are available (`od` command for URL encoding)

 ## License